 The way to maximise your auction bidders, is to send enough accurate information to your suppliers on the product or service you are looking for, such as the quality and quantity needed.
 If we are looking for 10,000 blue ball point pens, we need to ensure that the suppliers attending the auction know we are looking specifically for 10,000 units and the pens to be blue.
 If a supplier can only have provide 5000 pens or only produce black pens there is no need to include them in your tender as they are not going to be able to bid.

-If you are looking to find out more information on eAuctions or have questions of your own, why not sign up for our upcoming webinar and hear from people at the forefront of the industry?
-You can sign up for our webinar on Tuesday 30th April here.
+If you are looking to find out more information on eAuctions or have questions of your own, why not give our webinar a watch here.

 Your email address will not be published.
 Required fields are marked*